-Jonathan Van Ness' 'Game Of Thrones' Recap Show 'Gay Of Thrones' Returns With Season 8
+Jonathan Van Ness' 'Game Of Thrones' Recap Show 'Gay Of Thrones' Returns This Tuesday

 Everyone with a Netflix account got to know Jonathan Van Ness last year thanks to the success of the rebooted Queer Eye, but to a certain segment of the Game of Thrones fandom, Van Ness has been famous for over five years now.
 That is thanks to his hilarious recap show Gay of Thrones.
 Some fans may have been worried that Van Ness may be too busy this year to keep his recaps going for a final season, but thankfully we can now confirm that Jonathan Van Ness' Game of Thrones recap show Gay of Thrones is back next week to break down all the drama (and the questionable hairdos) in Westeros.